Nissan Stadium (2027): Planning and construction

-The financing program was confirmed by a 26-11 vote on April 25, 2023.
+The financing program was confirmed by a 26–11 vote on April 25, 2023.
 Construction began in 2024.

 The route of the IndyCar Series Music City Grand Prix, which ran on city streets, was originally to be changed during the new stadium's construction.
-However, on February 14, 2024, it was announced that the race would be moved to nearby Nashville Superspeedway.
+However, on February 14, 2024, it was announced that the race would be moved to nearby Nashville Superspeedway, which also hosted the race in 2025 and 2026.

 In July 2025, a noose was discovered, delaying construction of New Nissan Stadium while the Metropolitan Nashville Police Department investigated.
 On July 24, it was announced that no charges would be filed in the incident.

-Opening day is set for 2027.